Use of Neem Leaves in Agriculture

 Traditional Use of Neem:

 Farmers have long used a variety of neem tree parts, including the oil derived from the seed, neem cake (the leftover material after pressing the oil), the leaves, and the wood.
-Neem cake is used by Indian farmers as natural manure and soil conditioner.
+Neem cake is used by Indian farmers as a natural manure and soil conditioner.
 It is thought to decrease the rate of nitrification, increase the effectiveness of nitrogen fertilizers, and prevent soil pests like nematodes, fungi, and insects.
 Additionally utilized as mulch and green manure are neem leaves and tiny twigs.

 Neem oil and leaves have also been traditionally used to safeguard dried grains and legumes.
 Grain is either stored in jute bags treated with neem oil or other neem extracts, or it is combined with neem leaves during storage.
 These methods can prevent insect pests from entering food and seed storage facilities for several months.